lsandig/Kirstine.jl/docs/src/tutorial.md

 The original, unsimplified solution can still be accessed at `maximizer(r2)`.

-In order to confirm that we have actually found the solution we visually check that the Gateaux derivative is non-positive over the whole design region.
+In order to confirm that we have actually found the solution we visually check that the [Gateaux derivative](math.md#Gateaux-Derivative) is non-positive over the whole design region.
+In addition,
+the design points of the solution are indicated together with their weights.
+(The [`plot_gateauxderivative`](@ref) function has a keyword argument to configure the point labels.)

 ```@example main
 gd = plot_gateauxderivative(s2, dp)